 - Lung cancer.
 There does not appear to be a relationship between low levels of folic acid and lung cancer in most people.

 - A type of skin cancer called melanoma.
 Limited research suggests that taking folic acid supplements might reduce the risk of melanoma (91312).

 - Helping medicines used for chest pain work longer.
 Some evidence suggests that taking folic acid does not help medications for chest pain (nitrates) work longer.

 - Cleft lip.
 Some research suggests that taking folic acid during pregnancy lowers the risk of left lip.
 However, other research shows no effect.

 - Pancreatic cancer.
 Eating more than 280 mcg of folate in the diet daily is linked to a lower risk of developing pancreatic cancer.
 However, other research suggests that folate intake is not linked to pancreatic cancer risk.

-- Restless leg syndrome.
-Taking folic acid seems to reduce symptoms of restless leg syndrome.
-Researchers are studying whether folic acid deficiency causes restless leg syndrome.
+- A disorder that causes a strong urge to move ones legs (restless legs syndrome; RLS).
+Taking folic acid seems to reduce symptoms of restless legs syndrome.
+Researchers are studying whether folic acid deficiency causes restless legs syndrome.